 In the early 1800's as the white man coveted the rich lands and beautiful swift rivers of Western North Carolina, President Jackson sent 7,000 troops into Western North Carolina who built six forts to oversee the removal of the Cherokee to Oklahoma.
 The largest of these was Fort Butler, built at the present site of Murphy on the Hiwassee River.
 The removal of the Cherokee along the "Trail of Tears" was described and recorded as "the greatest blot on America's history".
 More than 4,000 Native Americans died before they reached Oklahoma.
-Indians who were able to elude their captors hid in the hills and were later granted lands in Cherokee County.
+Cherokee who were able to elude their captors hid in the hills and were later granted lands in Cherokee County.
+For more information provided by the Cherokee Nation Cultural Resource Center, please click here.

 As the white settlers built their forts and towns on the rivers, they farmed near the streams and creeks, and built dams to produce power to operate tub mills, grind flour and create flumes for mining gold.
 Logging became the first industry in the area and primary means of making a living.
 Logs flowed down the rivers to the sawmills; rafts, flatboats and canoes brought in supplies.
 As early as 1820 a Baptist mission school was established at the Old Natchez Town on the Hiwassee River and the first Methodist Church, Harshaw Chapel (a standing historic site) was built in Murphy in 1869.